boazbk/tcs/lec_04_code_and_data.md

 ## The physical extended Church-Turing thesis (discussion) { #PECTTsec }

-We've seen that NAND gates can be implemented using very different systems in the physical world.
+We've seen that NAND gates (and other Boolean operations) can be implemented using very different systems in the physical world.
 What about the reverse direction?
 Can NAND-CIRC programs simulate any physical computer?

-We can take a leap of faith and stipulate that NAND-CIRC programs do actually encapsulate _every_ computation that we can think of.
+We can take a leap of faith and stipulate that Boolean circuits (or equivalently NAND-CIRC programs) do actually encapsulate _every_ computation that we can think of.
 Such a statement (in the realm of infinite functions, which we'll encounter in [chaploops](){.ref}) is typically attributed to Alonzo Church and Alan Turing, and in that context is known as the _Church Turing Thesis_.
 As we will discuss in future lectures, the Church-Turing Thesis is not a mathematical theorem or conjecture.
-Rather, like theories in physics, the Church-Turing Thesis is about mathematically modelling the real world.
+Rather, like theories in physics, the Church-Turing Thesis is about mathematically modeling the real world.
 In the context of finite functions, we can make the following informal hypothesis or prediction:

 >**"Physical Extended Church-Turing Thesis" (PECTT):**  _If a function $F:\{0,1\}^n \rightarrow \{0,1\}^m$ can be computed in the physical world using $s$ amount of "physical resources" then it can be computed by a Boolean circuit program of roughly $s$ gates._

-A priori it might seem rather extreme to hypothesize that our meager NAND model captures all possible physical computation.
+A priori it might seem rather extreme to hypothesize that our meager  model of NAND-CIRC programs or Boolean circuits captures all possible physical computation.
 But yet, in more than a century of computing technologies, no one has yet built any scalable computing device that challenges this hypothesis.

 We now discuss the "fine print" of the PECTT in more detail, as well as the (so far unsuccessful) challenges that have been raised against it.